openthread/openthread/src/cli/README.md

 ### nat64 mappings

-Get the mappings of NAT64 translator.
+Get the NAT64 translator mappings.

 This command is only available when device enables NAT64 translator.